hugo-sebastiao/hugo-sebastiao.github.io/mds/AboutMe.md

 I typically work with research labs, advanced R&D teams, deep-tech startups, and groups developing internal tools around custom hardware.

-If your setup involves instruments, acquisition, automation, or device integration — and the current software is too manual, too fragile, or too hard to extend — that is usually where I can help most.
+If your setup involves instruments, acquisition, automation, or device integration and the current software is too manual, too fragile, or too hard to extend: that is usually where I can help most.

 I typically collaborate through private GitHub repositories and place strong emphasis on writing clear, adaptable software and maintaining transparent communication throughout the project.